- SDK Version

 - Oldest Supported version of Unity

-Our walkthrough goes through everything step-by-step to get the AdInMo SDK working with your game project within Unity.
+Below you’ll find our handy SDK walkthrough guide to using the AdInMo SDK with your game project within Unity.

 Table of Contents

-To begin using the AdInMo SDK, an AdInMo developer account is required.
+To begin using the AdInMo SDK, you need to create an account on our developer portal.

 Fill in the appropriate details and confirm your account using the instructions given.
 If signing up via email you will be asked to confirm your account.